-The Central Arkansas Library System (CALS) is kicking off its 2021 Banned Books Week on Sept.
-26. The 11th annual celebration of the fight against censorship is going to be centered around Marjane’s Satrapi’s coming of age memoir-in-comics, "Persepolis."
+The Central Arkansas Library System (CALS) will kick off its 2022 Banned Books Week on Sept.
+18. The 12th annual celebration of the fight against censorship will be centered around Alex Gino’s heartwarming contemporary novel, "Melissa."

 The purpose of Banned Books Week is to honor the freedom of choice for individuals, as well as the freedom to write and read about important cultural topics even when those topics have the power to offend.
 Common reasons for challenging books include: LQBTQIA+ themes, anti-police rhetoric, religious viewpoints, profanity, topics concerning race and many more.
 Parents are most likely to be the initiators of challenges against books.